theravendrasahu/Library-System-Management-P2/README.md

     Number of overdue books
     Total fines

-**Task 19: Stored Procedure**
-Objective:
+## Objective
 Create a stored procedure to manage the status of books in a library system.

 Description:
-Write a stored procedure that updates the status of a book in the library based on its issuance.
-The procedure should function as follows:
+Develop a stored procedure that updates the status of a book based on its issuance.
+The procedure should operate as follows:

-The stored procedure should take the book_id as an input parameter.
+1. Accept `book_id` as an input parameter.
-The procedure should first check if the book is available (status = 'yes').
+2. Check if the book is available (status = 'yes').
-If the book is available, it should be issued, and the status in the books table should be updated to 'no'.
+3. If available, issue the book and update its status in the `books` table to 'no'.
-If the book is not available (status = 'no'), the procedure should return an error message indicating that the book is currently not available.
+4. If not available (status = 'no'), return an error message indicating that the book is currently unavailable.

 ```sql